felixkpt/my-portfolio/README.md

 Most part of the stylings utilized SASS CSS

-#Back-End
+## Back-End
 For the backend part, I used json files whereby one can be able to modify the contents easlily
-#License
+## License
 Feel free to use the application as you wish!
-Good luck in your endevours.
+Good luck in your endeavours.